danieltlee18/fitcheck/journals/DanLee.md

 4/7 - Added a logout functionality that will delete the user's cookies upon clicking the logout button and started working on creating an outfit by connecting the back-end with our newly created frontend file

 4/17 - Created a functional "create outfits" page that will take in the inputs of a user on the form and push that information to the back-end where their outfit will be created.
 Also started working on creating a list outfits page that will also show user's outfits along with the associated ratings

+4/18 - Started working on the rating functionality  of our front-end.
+Ran into some problems which required us to go back and edit/create some functions in our back-end so that a user clicking a rating from a bar will track the associated rating to the outfit